farsanau/pyhton-examples/README.md

 # pyhton-examples

-This includes examples programs in python
+These are example programs in python

 # Version